 Shoulders are the most complicated joints in the body and at the same time are the most diverse and mobile of joints.
 They allow for a full 360 degree circumduction to occur and they can go behind our backs and be lifted above our heads.

-But shoulder pain is a common issue affecting countless Australians every year.
+Shoulder pain is a common issue affecting countless Australians every year.
 A systematic review of general population studies obtained in Jul 2018 showed that the prevalence of shoulder pain in the general population aged less than 70 years ranged from 7% to 27%.
 But when looked at lifetime prevalence of shoulder pain this statistic was up to 67%.

 Be this from aching heavy arms to people that have reoccurring dislocations of the shoulder joint.
 Be it from past injuries, genetics or from that dreaded poor posture we adopt when we sit in front of the computer.
 Shoulder pain is a common injury that will inflict many of us.